svin24/svin24.github.io/content/blog/Pinebook-Pro-review.md

 It is an ARM machine, so the performance is not competitive with modern x86_64 platforms.
 It is somewhat faster than my 11-year-old previous machine, though.
-It has six cores and any parallelizable job (like building code) works acceptably fast, at least for the langauges I primarily use (i.e. not Rust or C++).
+It has six cores and any parallelizable job (like building code) works acceptably fast, at least for the languages I primarily use (i.e. not Rust or C++).
 It can also play back 1080p video with a *little bit* of stuttering, and 720p video flawlessly.
 Browsing the web is a bit of a chore, but it always was.
 [Sourcehut works fine][2].